LolipopJ/gitalk-react/README.md

 - **Not compatible with older browsers**: Only guarantees compatibility with modern browsers that support [ES2020](https://caniuse.com/?feats=mdn-javascript_operators_optional_chaining,mdn-javascript_operators_nullish_coalescing,mdn-javascript_builtins_globalthis,es6-module-dynamic-import,bigint,mdn-javascript_builtins_promise_allsettled,mdn-javascript_builtins_string_matchall,mdn-javascript_statements_export_namespace,mdn-javascript_operators_import_meta).
 - **Depends on React runtime environment**: `react >= 16.8.0 && react-dom >= 16.8.0`.
 - **Some default values for parameters have changed**: Please pay attention when migrating to this component.
-  - `id`: Gitalk uses `location.href` as the default value, while Gitalk React uses `location.pathname` as the default value.
+  - `id`: Gitalk uses `location.href` as the default value, while Gitalk React uses `location.host + location.pathname` as the default value, to avoid unexpected search parameters.
   - `defaultAuthor`: Can still be used.
 Gitalk React has added a new parameter `defaultUser` to set the default user for comments, keeping the field naming consistent with the GitHub API.

 ## Features in Development